Izzywa/OnBeat/README.md

 ### Asyncronous fetch request

-- Asynchrnous fetch request and React state are used to display the search results, the list of user notes and the user's bookmarked notes.
+- Asynchrnous fetch request and React state are used to display the search results, the list of notes, and the bookmarked notes.
     - With changes in the pagination, only the components displayed were changed following the response from the request.
     - This provides a fast and responsive page especially with the `/search` function of the application where the results are rendered with every input the user make in the search bar and changes made to the filter toggles.